 Anti-wrinkle injections at Victorian Cosmetic Institute’s four Melbourne clinics create natural-looking subtle rejuvenation of your face.
 How does our experience make a difference?
-Our practitioners are selected and trained by Dr Gavin Chan and Dr Sara Mullen to carefully listen to our patients and provide the best range of modern treatments.
+Our practitioners are selected and trained by Dr Gavin Chan to carefully listen to our patients and provide the best range of modern treatments.
 Every new patient gets a detailed educational consultation.

 Our anti-wrinkle practitioners are carefully recruited and go through months of specialist training by Dr Gavin Chan and our other senior doctors.
 Our client base includes many media, modelling and entertainment professionals who need to trust they get the right outcome every time.

 In the hands of a highly capable practitioner, modern anti-wrinkle procedures are subtle.
 Best practice has moved well beyond the well-known pioneer, Botox.
-The Victorian Cosmetic Institute has access to the latest expertise and methods, and our collection of professional and industry awards recognises our leadership.
+Victorian Cosmetic Institute has access to the latest expertise and methods, and our collection of professional and industry awards recognises our leadership.

 Since our clinic’s inception nearly ten years ago, VCI has been at the forefront of the evolution in anti-wrinkle techniques.
 Our subtle approach allows the face to move naturally because our anti-wrinkle techniques lift areas of the face by altering the dynamics of various muscles.
 We don’t rely on the common anti-wrinkle side-effect of completely frozen facial muscles.
 Our delicate approach requires higher skills and much more careful assessment and choice of treatment.

 Victorian Cosmetic Institute uses a variety of anti-wrinkle products and techniques.
 Our clinics are licenced for surgery and operate to high quality standards.
 Each anti-wrinkle product has unique characteristics such as differing onset times, and our doctors, lead by Dr Gavin Chan, are highly advanced at planning the right approach for each face.
 VCI operates clinics in Templestowe, Berwick, Beaumaris and Toorak.